xanderstevenson/swiss-army-conf/README.md

-# Network-Automation-Demo
+# Swiss-Army-Conf

 :floppy_disk:
-This is my first attempt at creating a network automation demo for submission to Cisco DevNet's Automation Exchange - https://developer.cisco.com/network-automation/
+This is my first attempt at creating a network automation demo for submission to [Cisco DevNet's Automation Exchange](https://developer.cisco.com/network-automation/)

 ### **About the LAB to run the demo:**
 We will be interacting with an Always-On Sandbox instance of a Cisco Cloud Services Router - CSR1000v